citizenfish/bikepackmaps/README.md

 -taps (from OSM, not a brilliant data set at the moment) -supermarkets
 -"eating places"
--a lot of the NCN network
+-a lot of the NCN (national cycle network)

 The POIs are all searchable so on the GPS you can look for the nearest bothy.
 I've not tested this in the field yet.